AntoineMeheut/Rokc-Mk3/README.md

 htpasswd -b /etc/origin/master/htpasswd admin redhat
 ```

-You have created a user, admin, with the password, redhat.
+You can create, for example, a user like this one, admin, with the password, redhat.

 ##### Restart OpenShift before going forward
 ```